-This report describes the methods used to map each of the NAEI sectors.
-The maps provide modelled estimates of emissions compiled at a 1 km2 resolution.
-One set of maps is produced each year for the most recent NAEI year.
-The mapped emissions data are made freely available on the NAEI web site at http://www.naei.org.uk/data_warehouse.php and <a href="htt
+This report describes the methods used to map emissions from each sector in the National Atmospheric Emissions Inventory (NAEI).
+The maps provide modelled and reported estimates of emissions compiled at a 1x1 km resolution.
+One set of maps is produced each year for the most recent inventory year.
+The mapped emissions data are made freely available on the NAEI web site at http://naei.defra.gov.uk/data/mapping.

 The geographical distribution of emissions across the UK is built up from a number of map distributions for each sector.
-These individual NAEI sector distributions are developed using information and surrogate statistics appropriate to that sector.
 For large industrial and commercial sources, emissions are compiled from a variety of official UK regulatory sources.
-For diffuse emission sources in the UK, a distribution maps are generated using appropriate surrogate statistics for each sector.
+For diffuse emission sources in the UK, distribution maps are generated using appropriate surrogate statistics for each sector.
 The method used for each source sector varies according to the data available.

-The emission maps are used by AEA and other organisations for a variety of Government policy support work at the national scale.
+The emission maps are used for a variety of Government policy support work at the national scale.
 In particular, the maps are used as input into a programme of air pollution modelling studies.
+They are also used to compile and report the UK gridded emissions to the UNECE Convention on Long-range Transboundary Air Pollution (CLRTAP).
 Local area statistics are also compiled from the maps and related data.
-For example, Local Authority level data on carbon dioxide emissions and fuel use have been produced for Defra and DECC since 2003 using data from the NAEI mapping work.
+For example, carbon dioxide emissions and fuel use at the Local Authority level have been produced for Defra and DECC since 2003 using data from the NAEI mapping work.
 As of March 2008, these datasets were designated as National Statistics.
+Furthermore, the emission maps can be used by the public to find out the emissions at the point of interest.

-Uncertainty analyses have been undertaken to consider the quality of the emission maps for a selection of the pollutants listed above.
+Uncertainty analyses have been undertaken to consider the quality of the emission maps for some of the major air quality pollutants and greenhouse gases.
 Quality ratings have been calculated for point source emissions, area source emissions and the overall emission distribution for each pollutant.
-The pollutants with the highest quality ratings have a large proportion of emissions from point sources whereas for pollutants with a greater proportion of their emissions in the area sources, have lower quality ratings.
+The pollutants with the highest quality ratings have a large proportion of their emissions from point sources, whereas pollutants with a greater proportion of their emissions from area sources have lower quality ratings.

-The distribution of emissions presented in the NAEI maps has been verified for key pollutants for use in UK scale air quality modelling.
-The results for NO_x show good agreement between the spatial pattern of emissions from area sources and background ambient air concentrations at automatic air quality monitoring sites.
+The distribution of emissions presented in the NAEI maps has been verified for key pollutants which are used in UK scale air quality modelling.
+The results for NO_X show good agreement between the spatial pattern of emissions from area sources and background ambient air concentrations recorded at automatic air quality monitoring sites.